How to transition from a Nurse to a Paramedic

 Satisfaction of helping others

 Paramedics are often the first on-scene to assist those who require life-saving medical care.
-They are required to quickly assess the medical state of a patient and make snap decisions to provide essential care on the spot.
+They are required to quickly assess the medical state of a patient and make snap decisions to provide essential care.
 While this process can be demanding, the satisfaction of playing such an important role in someone else’s recovery is what makes the life of a paramedic so rewarding.

 On-road, Ambulance Paramedics aren’t bound by the walls of a hospital or medical facility.
 They are for the most part on-the-go and respond to emergency calls at a moments notice.
 Their job takes them to different locations every single day, which appeals to so many people.
 Being engaged in your job, where no two days are ever the same, are compounding reasons why the paramedic profession is a highly sought after one.

 - A Bachelor of Paramedic Science degree (or equivalent on-road experience) is required to become a registered Ambulance Paramedic in Australia.

 - Paramedics are required to register with the National Registration and Accreditation Scheme and Paramedicine Board of Australia.

 - Paramedic registration is administered via the Australian Health Practitioner Regulation Agency (AHPRA).

-- Only those who possess recognised qualifications and/or experience or who are registred can use the term ‘Paramedic’ to describe their job role.
+- Only those who possess recognised qualifications and/or experience or who are registered can use the term ‘Paramedic’ to describe their job role.